bergercookie/bergercookie.github.io/_posts/2020-03-08-linux-tooling.md

 ### Redirect-dmesg-to-console

-Imagine cases that the whole UI has frozen or when, for some unknown reason, the OS has lost connection to the storage and you cannot read/write to disk.
+Imagine cases that the whole UI has frozen or , for some unknown reason, the OS has lost connection to the storage and you cannot read/write to disk.
 In such cases you cannot `cat /var/log/syslog` since that would require reading from disk.
 Having kernel logs automatically redirected to a virtual console offers a